kevinwshin/French-House-Manual/README.md

 - Unmarked items will be placed in the guff fridge.
 - Never throw away new food.
 Staple items will not be thrown out until after their expiration dates.
 Food in the freezer becomes guff if the date is from a previous semester.
 - Restaurant leftovers and save plates should be tossed 1 week after the labeled date.
 It is a members responsibility to re-date items.
 Save plates will have a 24 hour grace period for the member to clean them before being assessed a personal mess fine.

+---

+- If FC is still unsure whether or not to throw something away, they must first ask the person who owns the food and the Labor Czar second if the owner is not available.

+Guff Fridge
+- Organize or throw away rotten or old food on shelves and in bins. (pay attention to bin and shelf labels, and clean the insides of bins/ organize contents)
+- Consolidate when possible and move leftovers to size appropriate containers.
+- Wash and sanitize any/all containers and dishes that you empty.
+    - Wipe down the front doors and insides of fridge with non-toxic cleaner.
+    - Trash or organize papers hanging from fridge.

+Fridge Clean should be finished and signed-off for by midnight at the end of your assigned part of the week.

+This jobs spans for the entire week.
+This means that you should look after these areas every day.
+If the Labor Czar finds them dirty, you will be asked to tidy up.

+#### Weekend Kitchen Fairy (1 hours)
+- Clean and Jackson all dishes left in the kitchen and on the dining room/picnic table and put them away.
+    - Unless it has been made recently, dump out old coffee and clean French press.
+    - Using non-toxic cleaner, clean the inside of the sinks and then wash all sponges used so that they do not reek.
+- Put away any foods/spices/condiments left on counters and consolidate or clean (if empty) the container or plate with Cookie Monster treats.

+Surfaces
+- Using non-toxic cleaner, clean the wooden counter tops.
+- Using non-toxic cleaner, clean the counters around sinks, ledge under guff food and microwave table.

+Appliances
+- Using non-toxic cleaner, wipe down stovetop, microwave, toaster and toaster oven, espresso machine, blender, food processor or any other appliance left on the counter.

+General
+- Sweep and mop the kitchen floor.
+- Take out the garbage and put in a fresh bag.
+    - Make sure that you are using the correct sized bag and tie it off to keep it from falling into the can.

+- Finish Kitchen Fairy between 7pm and midnight on your assigned day and sign-off.
+    - You are not finished until all dishes, pans, silverware are put away (putting pots on the stove doesn't count as "away") and the Jackson